williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 * Provides a signed `id_token` for the client and a UserInfo endpoint from which you can fetch user attributes.
 * Provides a standard set of scopes and claims for identities including profile, email, address, and phone.
-* Suppolies built-in registration, discovery, and metadata for dynamic federations.
-* Supports enterprise use with high assurance levels and workflows for key SAML use cases.

 NOTE: illustration needs clean-up, but is it useful here?
 If not, what do we want?

 ![OpenID Architecture Diagram](/assets/img/openID_overview.png)

-Think of OAuth 2.0 as an authorization framework for delegeated access to APIs, and OpenID Connect as an extension for authentication scenarios.
+Think of OAuth 2.0 as an authorization framework for delegeated access to APIs, and OpenID Connect as an SSO protocol for authenticating end-users and asserting their identity.

 ## OpenID Connect Workflows